faimi-workshop/faimi-workshop.github.io/resources/index.md

 We would like to see this as an organically evolving resource, so please <a href="mailto:faimi-organizers@googlegroups.com">get in touch with us</a> if you have any suggestions for additions or modifications.

 ## Literature
-The literature body on fairness of AI in medical imaging is growing rapdily, and we do not attempt to provide an exhaustive list of related publications here.
+The literature on AI fairness in medical imaging is growing rapidly, and we do not attempt to provide an exhaustive list of related publications here.
 Rather, we list a few key references for specific areas of fairness research that can act as starting points for your own literature searches.

 ### Review papers on AI fairness